Search API Connector Documentation

 In this guide, we will pull data from the LinkedIn API directly into Google Sheets, using the API Connector add-on for Sheets.

-The LinkedIn API is extremely limited and blocked off; don’t expect a way to pull out profile information for anyone but yourself.
+The LinkedIn API limits data for privacy reasons; don't expect a way to pull out profile information for anyone but yourself.
 However, this API is perfect for pulling out advertising performance data from the LinkedIn Ads Reporting API.

 - Before You Begin